Quadrivalent Influenza Vaccine, surface antigen, inactivated (influenza virus haemagglutinin)

 When it is given

-For adults INFLUVAC TETRA is generally given as a single dose in autumn each year
+INFLUVAC TETRA is generally given as a single dose in autumn each year before the

 Vaccination should be repeated every year as new types of influenza virus can appear

-Talk to your doctor or nurse and arrange another visit as soon as possible.
+Talk to your doctor, nurse or pharmacist and arrange another visit as soon as possible.

 After receiving Influvac Tetra